Covered Bridges in Vermont

 Other Covered Bridges in the Area

-There are another 14 covered bridges within an hour's circumference of the Phineas Swann Bed and Breakfast Inn.
+There are another 14 covered bridges less than an hour's drive of the Phineas Swann Bed and Breakfast Inn.
 These bridges become even more precious as each year goes by, especially so as we lose more each year to over-development in other regions of the country.